 For instance, you can connect the words Thrombus and Embolus as,

 I absolutely love these easy methods like mnemonics and word associations to study any subject.
 My friends always make fun of me for creating interesting mnemonics to remember hard topics, especially in pharmacology.
 But we never forgot them even after the exams.
-They’re long lasting methods to remember any chapter.
+They’re long-lasting methods to remember any chapter.

 I recommend this for every lecture, so you can listen to something you may have missed during the lecture.
 So if you’re allowed to record the lecture, you can try this method.
-Recording your lectures will help you revise it again.
+Recording your lectures will help you revise them again.
 You can listen to them in your free time to boost your knowledge.
 This will definitely help in the process of memorizing the important theories, discussed in the lectures.

 But do not focus too much on recording and listening to it again.
 Listen to the lecture and try to make a note during the lecture itself.
-Because if you try to make a note after coming to the home, you’re spending your time twice.
+Because if you try to make a note after coming home, you’re spending your time twice.
 Because time management is very important in medical school.

 The more you learn, you’re more likely to forget many complex mechanisms.
 So what you should need to keep everything that you’ve learned on your mind is to repeat what you’ve learned again and again.
-You can revise your notes daily, weekly or monthly, but repetition is essential to sharpen your knowledge.
+You can revise your notes daily, weekly, or monthly, but repetition is essential to sharpen your knowledge.

 Test your knowledge again and again.
 You can make your own questions with your friends and quiz each other or use past papers or model papers provided by your institute or teachers.
-This is a must-do activity if you want to score high marks, because you exactly know what you’re supposed to study.
+This is a must-do activity if you want to score high marks because you exactly know what you’re supposed to study.